zmwzmo11130/neuraldocs/README.md

 I'm impressed by the model's speed, precision and overall performance.
 And it's cost-effective too.
 Building this app, including fixing the 2 errors and adding 2 features (frontend and stats routes), cost less than $1.50 USD.
 While larger apps will naturally cost more, the tool seems to optimize token usage to maintain reasonable costs.
 I still need to try o3, but so far, o4-mini has proven excellent and I'm eager to explore it further.

 The main challenge remains the knowledge cutoff date.
 This should be moved to Feb/March 2025, or the OpenAI API/model should have internet access to fetch latest data, as outdated information is problematic in our rapidly evolving tech landscape.
+To bypass the model's knowledge cutoff, relevant documentation can be included in markdown files.
+For instance, doc_openai.md was added to provide details on the OpenAI Python Package.

 **Web Article Retrieval-Augmented Generation (RAG) API with FastAPI, Docker, and OpenAI**